Module Review: Combinatorics

 • Counting is Fundamental: Probability is essentially Target Outcomes / Total Outcomes.
 You must master counting first.

 • Binomial Coefficients: Pascal’s Triangle gives the coefficients for expanding (x+y)n.
-In ML, this relates to the dimensionality explosion in polynomial kernels.
+In Machine Learning, this directly maps to the dimensionality explosion when using polynomial kernels.

 • Don’t Double Count: Use the Inclusion-Exclusion Principle to correctly calculate the size of combined sets by subtracting overlaps.